momentum-morehouse/js-array-object-practice-NicholeMatters/README.md

 - When done, check your answers with the link provided.
 - Instead of pasting on the page, as the directions say, please paste the links to your Repl in this README.

+Here is my link: https://repl.it/@NicholeMatters/GlamorousKindlyFibonacci#index.js

+I did not get 28 and 30